HISMalawi/BHT-EMR-API/README.md

 - Ruby 2.5+
 - Rails 5.2
 - MySQL 5.5+

+The following dependencies are also required for some operations, however the API can do without:

 - DDE3 - Grab it from [here](https://github.com/BaobabHealthTrust/Demographics-Data-Exchange)

 In addition to the requirements above, you need the following for development.